-- · integrating subsidised, rental and bonded housing - providing municipal engineering services at a higher level, applying them consistently throughout townships - · providing ancillary facilities such as schools, clinics and commercial opportunities combining different housing densities and types, ranging from single-stand to double-storey units and row houses.
+- integrating subsidised, rental and bonded housing - providing municipal engineering services at a higher level, applying them consistently throughout townships - providing ancillary facilities such as schools, clinics and commercial opportunities - combining different housing densities and types, ranging from single-stand to doublestorey units and row houses.

-The CHP is being implemented through informal settlement upgrading pilot projects in each province.
+The CHP is being implemented through informal settlement-upgrading pilot projects in each province.

 These projects provide for phased, area-based development, and emphasise community participation and social and economic development as an integral part of housing projects.
+The goal of upgrading all informal settlements by 2014/15 is aligned to the UN MDGs to improve the lives of 100 million slum dwellers worldwide.